Treating an Overbite with Invisalign

 Invisalign uses a series of customized, clear, removable aligners to move the teeth into their proper place.
 Each aligner is made specifically for the patient’s mouth.
 A highly skilled Invisalign doctor will take into account the positioning of each tooth, the shape of the jaw, and the severity of the overbite to create just the right pressure to correct the overbite.
 Compared to standard braces, which are often glued or cemented to the teeth, Invisalign aligners are removable.
 And they never require emergency visits to the doctor due to broken wires or a brace popping off a tooth.
 Often, they don’t require the use of rubber bands.

 Orthodontists who are skilled in Invisalign use some of the top technology in the industry to determine the best course of treatment for each patient’s overbite.
-It begins with a visit to an Invisalign doctor in Lawrence, KS — such as Hamilton, Wilson, & Hendrickson Orthodontics.
+It begins with a visit to an Invisalign doctor in Topeka, KS — such as Hamilton, Wilson, & Hendrickson Orthodontics.
 The doctor will use the iTero Element® scanner to create a detailed 3D scan of the patient’s teeth and determine all the issues that need to be corrected.
 A custom treatment plan is then created.

 From there, the custom aligners are created using SmartTrack® material, which is engineered to provide an accurate fit for each patient.
 Each aligner is trimmed with precision to match the gum line and provide a more comfortable fit.
 The precise cuts make the aligners look better.
 So patients can show off their smiles even while they’re being corrected!